 - Monthly fees: None.

 Juno is an example of what’s so great about online checking accounts.
 You’ll get an impressive 1.20% Bonus on your checking deposits up to $5,000.
 Even once you exceed $5,000, you’ll get a competitive checking APY, at 0.25% until you reach $100,000.
+If you upgrade to a Metal account (simply by setting up a $250+ monthly direct deposit), you’ll earn 2.15% on balances up to $100,000.
 An important note here: Juno reserves the right to change this bonus at any time.

 The account itself is pretty impressive, too.
 Your Juno online checking account comes with no hidden fees and a full-featured mobile banking app.
-There’s no credit check required to open an account and the application process is immigrant-friendly.
-All new residents need to apply for an account is a Social Security Number and a passport.
+There’s no credit check required to open an account; all you need is a Social Security Number and a passport.

 Your account also comes with a virtual and physical debit card that you can use for online and in-person purchases.
 Plus, Juno will give you the option of two different account types.
 The Basic account is free with no requirements, while the Metal Membership requires at least one $500 direct deposit each month.

 You can earn 5% cash back from select merchants on purchases of up to $500 per year (Juno basic) or up to $6,000 per year (Juno Metal).

 Juno also offers several incentives for new users, including:

 - Earn $10 on your first crypto trade or deposit (minimum $10)